astral-sh/ruff/README.md

 <!-- Begin section: Rules -->

+Ruff supports over 400 lint rules, many of which are inspired by popular tools like Flake8, isort, pyupgrade, and others.
 Regardless of the rule's origin, Ruff re-implements every rule in Rust as a first-party feature.

 By default, Ruff enables Flake8's `E` and `F` rules.
 Ruff supports all rules from the `F` category, and a [subset](#error-e) of the `E` category, omitting those stylistic rules made obsolete by the